 Most dental practices end up with networks that were built quickly rather than built correctly.
 The result is slowdowns, dropped connections, and security gaps that accumulate over time.
 Here is how to set up a dental practice network that works reliably from day one.

-Red callout box stating that a poorly configured dental network is one of the most common causes of slow practice management and imaging software, warning that wireless connections in operatories, consumer-grade routers, and no network segmentation are the three most common mistakes and that all three are preventable at setup
+Wireless connections in operatories, consumer-grade routers, and no network segmentation are the three most common mistakes.
+All three are preventable at setup.

 Business-class router and firewall